Chapter 03 — Autonomous Kernels

 - the reproduction must fail in a controlled way

-- the failure should match the same assertion and code path
+- the failure should hit the same assertion and code path

 - Record: